JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/status_report.md

  - Implemented Pentachoron
  - Derived rotor equations (incorrectly).
 I think the signs are wrong in places so need to review.
 Progress though
  - 4D rotor now works for 3D rotation, 4D rotation doesn't work yet
+ - Texture patterns to colour objects with patterns

 ## Problems and risks
 ### Problems